 Presented by Ashley Alexander, Assistant Director, Office of Sponsored Programs This interactive workshop will look at the fundamentals of proposal writing in the context of a successful funding strategy.
 It will examine the process of matching a project to a potential funder's interests and presenting it in the most effective way.

 March 1, 2017 5:30 PM Library 306

 Making the Most of Mentoring for Graduate Students

 Presented by Marshay Hall, Project Assistant, Office of Graduate Studies Are you a grad student looking to build a productive and professionally rewarding relationship with a faculty mentor?
-Then join us September 9 to discuss: what to look for in a Mentor, the importance of communication and expectations, discussing and handling differences.
+Then join us March 9th to discuss: what to look for in a Mentor, the importance of communication and expectations, discussing and handling differences.
 We'll share worksheets, resources, and tools that will help make a mentoring relationship successful!